 - 1.8.
 Sale of drugs on school grounds

-- 2. Consequences of being a Colorado “special offender”
+- 2. What are the consequences of being a Colorado “special offender”?

 1. What is a “special offender” under Colorado drug laws?

 There are numerous ways to earn a “special offender” designation under section 18-18-407 C.R.S. of Colorado’s criminal code.
 Let’s examine them one by one.

 You are a special offender when you commit a drug felony and:

 - The crime is part of a pattern of manufacturing, selling, dispensing, or distributing controlled substances, AND

 - The money you make is a substantial source of your income, AND